Phionan/phionan.github.io/README.md

 # phionan.github.io
-This repository is for my trial exercises
+This repository is for my trial exercises with python